RobRendell/gTove/README.md

 * Remember where you last browsed to for each file browser (maps, minis etc.) and re-open the browser in the same folder.
 * Add option to tip over minis, to represent prone, dead or whatever.
 * Allow editing (renaming) and deleting folders.
+* Add button to save current tabletop over existing scenario.

 ## Plans/TODO

 * Fog of war cover/uncover is one tile smaller than selection on Candlemere Tower map.
-* Save current tabletop over existing scenario.
 * Have drag handle in reposition mode too?
 Could cancel reposition by tapping the handle, like ending fog of war mode.
 * Visible label on minis.
 Also have GM-only label?
 * Copy mini N times (default 1) that's on the tabletop.
 If no number after the name, adds one and starts incrementing.